mattpopa/mattpopa.github.io/content/posts/helm_hooks_manage_secrets.md

       containers:
       - name: kubectl
         image: bitnami/kubectl
-        command: ["/bin/sh", "-c", "kubectl delete secretstorageclass example-name --ignore-not-found; kubectl delete secret example-secret-name --ignore-not-found"]
+        command: ["/bin/sh", "-c", "kubectl delete SecretProviderClass example-name --ignore-not-found; kubectl delete secret example-secret-name --ignore-not-found"]
 ```

 ## Strategic Solutions and Best Practices

 While the immediate solution involves using Helm hooks, the recommended long-term approach is to
-integrate secrets directly into pods using the `secretStorageClass`.
+integrate secrets directly into pods using the `SecretProviderClass`.
 This method enhances security
 by avoiding intermediate storage of sensitive data in Kubernetes `Secret` objects.
 For a deeper dive
 into setting this up, refer to HashiCorp's [guide on injecting secrets into Kubernetes pods](https://developer.hashicorp.com/vault/tutorials/vault-agent/agent-env-vars).

-### Understanding SecretStorageClass Behavior
+### Understanding SecretProviderClass Behavior

-* Secret Creation: The SecretStorageClass in conjunction with a CSI driver like the HashiCorp Vault
+* Secret Creation: The SecretProviderClass in conjunction with a CSI driver like the HashiCorp Vault
 CSI driver should dynamically inject secrets into the pods based on the configuration specified.
 However, this typically involves mounting secrets as volumes rather than creating standalone
 Kubernetes Secret objects.
-* Secret Regeneration: When using a SecretStorageClass that relies on a CSI driver, the actual
+* Secret Regeneration: When using a SecretProviderClass that relies on a CSI driver, the actual
 Kubernetes Secret object isn't automatically recreated when deleted unless there's specific logic to
 do so.
 The CSI driver mainly manages the lifecycle of secrets inside pod volumes directly.